Lifetime ISAs (LISAs) explained

 You might want to consider alternatives to the lifetime ISA, to find the best option for your needs.

-If you aren’t eligible to use your lifetime ISA funds because you want to buy a property within a year of opening the account, it may be worth considering a notice account.
-This type of account allows you to take advantage of competitive variable interest rates and still have the flexibility to withdraw your money after a set notice period (typically between 30 to 180 days).
+If you aren’t eligible to use your lifetime ISA funds, perhaps because you want to buy a property within a year of opening the account, it may be worth considering a notice account.
+This type of account allows you to take advantage of competitive variable interest rates and still have the flexibility to withdraw your money after a set notice period (typically between 30 and 180 days).

-Alternatively, a fixed rate bond could be a good option if you’re seeking the most competitive interest rates in a savings account where your money is locked away for a certain period of time.
-With a fixed rate bond, you’ll see financial growth on your savings over a certain amount of time (anything between six months and five years), while knowing that you can access your money once the agreed time period has ended.
+Alternatively, if you’re seeking the most competitive interest rates and don’t mind locking away your money for a specific period of time, a fixed rate bond could be a good option.
+With a fixed rate bond, you’ll see financial growth on your savings over a certain amount of time (anything between six months and five years), while knowing that you can access your money once the agreed period has ended.
 Other options include opening a stocks and shares ISA or setting up a personal pension plan.